jdnichollsc/faang-interview/BEHAVIORAL.md

 - Creating MVP/PoC with hybrid mobile technologies to reduce time to market and code sharing for web
 - Research about limitations and validating dependencies using third party services.
 - Creating documentation; listing technical risks, with their impact, probability, alternatives to mitigate the issues with a contingency plan and defining responsible.
+- Giving internal talks, sharing that knowledge with another teams.
 ### How do you measure that this was achieved (Product in your company)?
 - We use New Relic, AppCenter Analytics, Google Analytics, AzureApp Insights
 - Checking number of sessions, session duration, reporting taps/clicks, checking workflows, User retention, referral traffic, heatmaps.